California county routes in zone E: E3

-County Route E3 (CR E3) is a county highway in Placer and Sacramento counties in California, United States.
-It runs from U.S. Route 50 near Rancho Cordova to Interstate 80 in Rocklin.
-The route is known as Hazel Avenue from the US 50 interchange to the Sacramento/Placer county line and is known as Sierra College Boulevard from the Sacramento/Placer county line to the Interstate 80 interchange.
-Starting as a 6-lane road at US 50, it continues due north until it arrives eastward of Roseville.
-Then, it abruptly turns east, then runs north again until it meets I-80 in Rocklin.
+County Route E3 (CR E3) is a county highway in Placer and Sacramento counties in the U.S. state of California.
+It is a major north–south arterial thoroughfare that runs from U.S. Route 50 near Rancho Cordova to Interstate 80 in Rocklin.
+The route is known as Hazel Avenue from the US 50 interchange to the Sacramento/Placer county line and is known as Sierra College Boulevard from the Sacramento/Placer county line to the I-80 interchange.